cyclr/docs/pages/v2/05-application-connectors/information/eventbrite-information.md

 {::options parse_block_html="true" /}

 <section class="card">

 ## Event custom objects

 The Eventbrite connector uses Cyclr custom objects to make methods dynamic based on an event ID.
 Each event custom object requires its corresponding event ID to function.
-This enables custom fields to be automatically mapped for each event custom object created.
+This enables  Cyclr to automatically map custom fields for each event custom object you create.

 ### Find the event ID